-- 1 Discuss potential safety hazards in a farm environment and why it is important to stay safe on farms with your child or students.
-You'll find thought starters and learning sessions in this pack to help you. - 2 Choose your farm safety focus topic that relates to the theme, "Think Farm Safe, Be Farm Safe" (e.g. water safety, poisons safety, supervision) this can be related to living on a farm or visiting a farm.
-See more thought starters about living or visiting a farm on page 10. - 3 Create a video, an illustrated story/poster/ collage, an invention or a radio ad based on your theme.
-Entries can be submitted as a whole class, a team/pair of students or by an individual student. - Download an entry form here.
-One form is required to be completed for each class, team or individual entry. - 5 Email your entry form and submissions to info@kidsafevic.com.au by Friday 5th November 2021
+- Discuss potential safety hazards in a farm environment and why it is important to stay safe on farms with your child or students.
+You'll find thought starters and learning sessions in this pack to help you. - 2 Choose your farm safety focus topic (e.g. water safety, poisons safety, supervision), which can be related to living on a farm or visiting a farm.
+See more thought starters about living or visiting a farm on page 10. - 3 Develop a creative entry in the category of your choice.
+Entries can be submitted as a whole class, a team/pair of students or by an individual student. - 4 Download an entry form here.
+One form is required to be completed for each class, team or individual entry. - 5 Email your entry and completed entry form to info@kidsafevic.com.au by Friday 4th November 2022.